apache/apisix-java-plugin-runner/docs/development.md

 ####  The order of filter execution

-The order of execution of the filter in the runner is determined by the value returned by the `public int getOrder()` function in the implementation class; the smaller the order number, the higher the order of execution.
+The order of execution of the filter in the runner is determined by the index of the `conf` array in the `ext-plugin-pre-req` or `ext-plugin-post-req` configuration.

 ####  The name of filter execution